 Being launched in 2016, the Punch 48 is the youngest cigar on this list, in terms of it being introduced in the market.
 It is also the first cigar that ever wore the La Casa del Habano and Habanos Specialists second band.
 The number 48 sure looks cool on the cigar band but it doesn’t have any specific reason to be there rather than being the cigar’s ring gauge size.
 The most surprising characteristic of this amazing cigar is its flavor.
 For a young cigar, it already shows a lot of subtleness and complexity in its flavors, which is great because we can already have a very good experience with it without putting it away for a long time.
 It is not a super-premium cigar and it will not break your bank, but this medium-bodied smoke surely deserves a place on this list for all the reasons presented above.

 Partagas Maduro No. 1

 As we noted at the beginning, the intent of this article is not to evaluate the cigars from best to worst.
 It is simply a list of “cigars to try” that we curated for you.
-Some of these cigars are available on our portfolio.
-If you are interested in knowing what cigars we have on stock, send us an email or talk with us on Instagram.
+Some of these cigars are available in our portfolio.
+If you are interested in knowing what cigars we have in stock, please check our website here.